mrisher/smtp-sts/reporting.md

     name that is listed as excluded in the name constraints extension of the issuer.
 * `expired-certificate`: This indicates that the certificate has expired.
+* `validation-failure`: This indicates a general failure for a reason not matching a category above.
+When using this declaration, the reporting MTA SHOULD utilize the `failure-reason` to provide more information to the receiving entity.

 ### Policy Failures